tcankaya/tcankaya/README.md

-## 👋 Hi, I'm Talha Cankaya

-ISTQB® CTFL certified Software QA Engineer with 3+ years of experience in manual and automation testing for web, mobile, and API platforms.
+ISTQB® CTFL certified Software QA Engineer with 4 years of experience in manual and automation testing for web, mobile, and API platforms.
 Skilled in Java, Selenium, and Appium with a strong curiosity for exploring systems to uncover hidden issues and enhance quality.
 I believe that true quality emerges from questioning assumptions, challenging limitations and continuous learning.

 ---